andrewratliff/andrewratliff.github.io/_posts/2019-12-09-why-are-all-the-black-kids-sitting-together-in-the-cafeteria.md

 Dr. Tatum suggests that the more important questions are, “What does it mean to be Black?
 What does it mean to be White?” and “What can I do to further dismantle racism?”
-Dr. Tatum defines racism as a system of advantage based on race In the United States today, where White culture is dominant culture, we should strive to be race-conscious and recognize that our social system still unfairly benefits White people and disadvantages Black people.
+Dr. Tatum defines racism as a system of advantage based on race.
+In the United States today, where White culture is dominant culture, we should strive to be race-conscious and recognize that our social system still unfairly benefits White people and disadvantages Black people.
 Progress has definitely